aaronH45/sentimentAnalysis/index.md

 ## Multinomial Logistic Regression

 ### Pre-processing
 To preprocess our data, we tokenized and stemmed each headline.
-This process split the headlines into lists of root words, removing tenses and plurals for consistency between each headline.
-After that, we removed common stopwords from our data using a preset list of english stopwords.
-We used a count vectorizer to vectorize the words in our training dataset by the number of times each word appeared.
+We treated each word in the dataset as a token, and we used the common Porter Stemmer to stem the words, ignoring any inflections that the word may have.
+Thus, the headlines are converted into lists of root words, with tenses and plurality removed for consistency.
+Afterwards, we removed common stopwords from our data using a preset list of English stopwords.
+We applied the common bag-of-words model and used a count vectorizer to vectorize the words in our training dataset by the number of times each word appeared.
 We used a minimum frequency of 5, so the model ignored words that appeared less than 5 times throughout all the training headlines.
 In addition to word counts, we processed the headlines using a term frequency- inverse document frequency (TFIDF) matrix.
 This process assigns each word in a headline a frequency proportional to number of times it appears in a headline and the number of headlines the word appears in.
+TFIDF reflects the importance of a word to the document and the corpus of the dataset as the inverse relationship allows for common words present in all documents to not have much information.
+Comparatively, a word with high frequency in one headline but relatively low frequency in the other headlines would provide more information regarding the sentiment of that headline.

+Below are some visualizations of the pre-processing steps we took for our logistic regression model.

 #### Porter Stemmer and Count Vectorizer